Mental capacity and mental illness

 - understand what will happen when you make the decision, or

-- tell people your decision in any way, such as talking, sign language or squeezing someone’s hand.
+- communicate your decision in any way, such as talking, sign language or squeezing someone’s hand.

 How could I lose capacity?

 Losing capacity may be temporary.
-You may be going through something such as shock or you may have an illness which sometimes gets worse and affects your ability to make decisions at certain times.
+For example, may live with a mental illness which sometimes gets worse.
+This may affect your ability to make decisions at certain times.
 This is called ‘fluctuating capacity’.

 Who will assess my capacity?